-- Weekly reading/viewing Weekly readings and multimedia presentations provide the background knowledge, terminology, and practical examples you need in order to understand and correctly apply fundamental course concepts.
+• Weekly reading/viewing Weekly readings provide the background knowledge, terminology, and practical examples you need in order to understand and correctly apply fundamental course concepts.
 You are responsible for completing the assigned readings and for viewing the presentations and demonstrations included in the lessons.
-All materials should be completed in the order in which they are presented, and by the due dates specified, within the weekly module. - Self-checks Each week, you complete required self-checks embedded in the online lecture material designed to enhance your current understanding and ability to correctly apply concepts covered in weekly readings and presentations.
+All materials should be completed in the order in which they are presented, and by the due dates specified, within the weekly module.

+• Self-checks When available, complete self-checks about the online lecture material designed to enhance your current understanding and ability to correctly apply concepts covered in weekly readings and presentations.
 The grading is based on how many self-check questions you have answered correctly in the first self-check you submit for the module.
 Getting a few questions wrong does not result in any deduction, unless it looks like you are guessing.
 Notice that you have to complete the self-check for a module by midnight on Sunday, before the module is discussed.
 As a rule of thumb, if you have carefully studied the material and made a serious attempt to answer all the questions, then you will earn full marks.
 Complete each self-check as often as you like to ensure you are correctly understanding and applying the course content.

-- Exam You will complete an exam designed to test your understanding of the course concepts.
+• Exam You will complete an exam designed to test your understanding of the course concepts.
 The exam is closed-book, i.e., you cannot bring any material other than a writing instrument.
 Students in hybrid sections of the course have to be present in the lecture room for the exam.
-Online students in Seattle have to attend the proctored exam in person at the announced date and time. - Homework/project You will complete multiple homework assignments that give you the opportunity to apply the concepts you learn.
+Online students on other campuses have to attend the proctored exam there in person at the announced date and time.

+• Homework/project You will complete multiple homework assignments that give you the opportunity to apply the concepts you learn.
 More information about these assignments and the course project is available in Blackboard.